inkibit/holonspace-multiplayer-start-project/README.md

 - Copy Photon Pun App ID into the Photon server settings
 - Update project material to URP shaders as they may appear magenta

-# Making Holons
--- new URP instructions coming...
-Get in touch at mafj.inkibit@rootinteractive.com to ask for old ones and we'll send you a link

 # Testing multiplayer setup
 You will need to connect your Quest at this point.